 Church Pastors are in desperate need of five things, and it isn’t your money.
-They need a protected day of rest, deeper connections, constructive feedback, fellow peacemakers, and grace-extenders to succeed in life and ministry.
+First, they need a protected day of rest, deeper connections, constructive feedback, fellow peacemakers, and grace-extenders to succeed in life and ministry.

 You can help your pastor to avoid burnout by addressing these five things.